 Do you lack the space needed to grow the amount of produce that you want?
 Think again.

-Whether you don’t have enough garden area or don’t have the space at all, you can still plant a relatively abundant amount of produce with an A-frame hydroponic system!
+Whether you don’t have enough garden area or space, you can still plant a relatively abundant amount of produce with an A-frame hydroponic system!

 Not having to stoop down to check and tend to your plants is also a great bonus with this garden. ;)

-Now the most important thing in this system is to keep track of your water temperature.
+The most important part of this system is monitoring your water temperature.
 You should maintain it at around 65 degrees for optimal water oxygenation, thus preventing root rot.

 You don’t have to worry about root development as the length of the pipes is enough for a full root growth of your plants!